MuhammadShafaullah/IOT-Projects-Work/text.md

+08)   (frontend question) In a large project with dozens of components, what would you do to ensure scalability?What things do you keep in mind while building a component?
+Finally, Use a third-party or go on with your own solution?
+How would you decide?

 To ensure scalability in a large project with dozens of components, I would consider the following:

 Modularity: Break the project down into smaller, more manageable components that canbe